Panthera-Framework/panthera-docs/src/english/panthera-installation/index.md

   In example-app directory is example application available to install.
 It's the best moment to change the name, because later it could be a little bit harder.

-2. Installation through built-in installator
+2. Installation through built-in installer

-  Now it's the time to run installator in web browser.
-Go to __**/give-me-name/install.php**__, if installator return message about absence possibility to write configuration, we must give appropiate permissions for all directory with WWW content.
+  Now it's the time to run the installer in web browser.
+Navigate to __**/give-me-name/install.php**__, if installer returns a message about absence possibility to write configuration, we must give appropiate permissions to all directories in WWW content.
 It's needed, because every module of Panthera must have possibility to write over there in update destination, installation new modules or change site content.

 3. Repeating installation process